-Since Euclid does not introduce a measure for angles, he has names for the most important, straight and right, and rough indications of size such as acute and obtuse.
+Since Euclid does not introduce a measure for angles, he explicitly defines 'right angle', and rough indications of size such as acute and obtuse.

 Note a perpendicular creates two right angles on each side of a line.
 Constructing a perpendicular at the vertex of a straight angle and applying Euclid's fourth postulate (Extension 5.3.20) yields: